Mohammad-Ali Jamalzadeh: What's Sauce for the Goose... (Bil-e Dig, Bil-e Choqondar)

 One of the most well known short stories from Jamalzadeh's "Once Upon A Time" is Bil-e Dig, Bil-e Choqondar (بیله دیگ بیله چغندر) known in English as "What's Sauce for the Goose."
 This first person narrative follows the story of an Iranian man in Europe who, in his reminiscence of Iranian bathhouses, meets a masseur with whom he engages in deep conversation.

 The story begins with the unnamed narrator absorbed in an internal monologue on habits and their tendency to return, even after a person tries to break them.
 The narrator then, almost as if returning to habit, expresses his sudden urge to attend a hammam (bathhouse) in order to satisfy his previously expressed feelings of nostalgia.
 Upon arrival to the bathhouse, the narrator was disappointed to find that the Turkish-style bathhouses of Europe were no match for their Iranian counterparts that he knew and loved; however, he was pleasantly surprised to be massaged by an Iranian-trained masseur.
-By engaging in conversation with the masseur, the narrator underestimates the servant's background and realizes some of the flaws of the Iranian society and culture.
+By engaging in conversation with the masseur, the narrator underestimates the servant's background and realises some of the flaws of Iranian society and culture.
 After learning that masseur was an advisor to several Iranian ministries, the narrator is immediately overcome with skepticism and disbelief.
 The masseur continued to tell his story of being placed into the role of an advisor, the respect and high position that he gained by chance, and his less-than-positive judgment of Iranians from an outsider's perspective.
 One of the negative aspects he alludes is the dishonesty of Iranians, illustrated in his story of being robbed by thieves and given empty promises.
 After listening to the masseur, the narrator slyly retorts with a Persian proverb "Bil-e dig, bil-e choqondar."
 After unsuccessfully attempting to explain the proverb, the narrator's time at the bathhouse is done.
 Disappointed that their time is up, the masseur hands the man his diary in which he details his encounters in Iran.